Frequently Asked Questions, Per Diem

-Letters should be sent to: Per Diem Team Leader, Travel Management Policy (MTT), General Services Administration, 1800 F Street, NW, Washington, DC 20405.
+Letters should be sent to: General Services Administration, Office of Government-wide Policy, 1800 F St. NW., Washington, DC 20405.
 For more direct service, please also scan and email your request (a signed letter on agency letterhead must be attached) to firstname.lastname@example.org.

 The procedure and the request deadline are the same as FAQ #6.
 However, requests received after 3/31 will not be included in the following fiscal year's annual review cycle because the annual review will have already begun.

 If a city is not listed, check to ensure that the county within which it is located is also not listed.
 Visit the National Association of Counties website at explorer.naco.org to determine the county a destination is located in.
 If the city is not listed, but the county is, then the per diem rate is the rate for that entire county.
-If the city and the county are not listed, then that area receives the standard CONUS location rate, which in FY19 is $94 for lodging and $55 for meals and incidental expenses.
+If the city and the county are not listed, then that area receives the standard CONUS location rate.

 Hotels are not required to honor the federal per diem rates.
 It is each property’s business decision whether or not to offer the rate.
 Hotels also may or may not choose to extend the rate to other individuals, such as government contractors.